 Women in Chinese households did the cooking and spinning and childcare, and also often worked in the fields.
 If all their babies were girls, their husbands blamed them and they were treated even worse.
 Many women were slaves, and had no rights at all.
 In some parts of China almost all slave and free women worked making thousands of bolts of silk, so traders could sell it on the Silk Road.
 (Compare West Asian and European slave women producing wool.)

 Under the Han Dynasty (200 BC-200 AD) women like the Empress Lu found it hard to get political power, though they tried (compare the story of Agrippina).
 But as Central Asian influence grew in the Early Middle Ages, women got more power all across Europe and Asia, and China was no exception.
 Women went swimming and became dancers and acrobats.
 Many Buddhist women became famous and powerful, running monasteries or donating money to them.
 In the late 600s AD, the Empress Wu controlled China, and in the 700s Xue Tao published poetry.
 On the other hand, clothing fashions for rich women started to force women into uselessness and helplessness, with extra-long sleeves that covered their hands so they couldn't do anything.
+And Qingming ceremonies honored only the father's ancestors, not the mother's.

 By the late 900s AD, upper class women in Southern China were beginning to bind their feet.
 The practice slowly spread northward.
 By the 1100s, nearly all Chinese girls had their feet bound; only the very poorest women who had to work in the fields kept normal feet.